What is Amyotrophic Lateral Sclerosis?

 • A Disease of Nerve Cells: ALS is a disease that targets special cells in our body called nerve cells or neurons.
 These cells are like messengers that tell our muscles to move.

 • Progressive Nature: ALS gets worse over time.
-This means that the symptoms start off mild and gradually become more serious.
+This means that the symptoms start mild and gradually become more serious.

 • Not Just About Age: While it’s more common in adults between 40 and 70 years old, ALS can affect younger adults too.